maliahavlicek/what2do2day/README.md

 Due to the lack of user roles or permissions, there is no  menu option to perform hard deletions of events.
 Events are only deleted from the database in association with the removal of a place.
 Events can be turned off via a soft delete by updating the share property.
 Ideally past events would be deleted and cleaned out of the databases if they have not been revised in a month to save space and reduce the number of records to keep the database efficient.

 Create, Read and Update functionality for the Events table is housed in the [what2do2day/events/controllers.py](what2do2day/events/controllers.py) file.
+Event deletions are initiated from the places controller.py file.
 #### Metrics Clicks
 The Metrics Clicks collection serves the purpose of tracking clicks by names related to the action the user is taking.
 Typically data-trigger attributes are set to buttons and links by a developer and handlers will then write to the database when the button or link is clicked through an ajax post.
 When a template is rendered, the app developer has to set the page value so the reporting will attribute the click the page.